 While some parents wonder if the number of vaccines and doses kids receive can ever be too much for their bodies to handle, the short answer is: No. Extensive research has been done to ensure the safety of vaccines for young immune systems.
 Kids are exposed to germs (or antigens) every day.
 The amount that they’re exposed to by getting a vaccine is just a tiny fraction of the antigens they encounter daily.

-Staying on schedule protects others
+Staying up to date on vaccines helps protects others

 Immunizing helps to protect the health of our community – especially those who can’t be immunized, like children who are too young or those who can’t for medical reasons.